rs2pydev/datasets/README.md

-# data_sets
+# Repository Description:

-Data sets for DS, ML, and DL
+This repository contains data sets for Data Science, Machine Learning and Deep Learning projects.

+The idea of creating this repository is to aid myself (mostly) and others access data sets for projects instantaneously through the cloud (GitHub).